A

 The Best Dog Food For Australian Retrievers

 The Australian Retriever will need about 3 cups of nutrient-rich dog food per day to support its highly active lifestyle.
 This should come in the form of dry dog pellets to keep the dog’s teeth clean and healthy.
 Of course, the exact amount of food will depend on your dog’s age and activity level.
-Some dogs may need to consume at least 30 calories of food per pound they weigh, more than most dogs.
+Some dogs may need to consume at least 30 calories of food per pound that they weigh, more than most dogs.
 If your pet suffers from bloating (a serious condition that can cause the stomach to expand rapidly), then you might want to divide up the food into multiple meals per day.

 Maintenance And Grooming

 The Australian Retriever has long hair that will shed a moderate amount.
-It should benefit from twice weekly grooming and the occasional trimming to prevent the fur from matting.
+It should benefit from twice-weekly grooming and the occasional trimming to prevent the fur from matting.
 During these grooming sessions, it’s a good idea to clean out the ears, clip the nails, and brush the teeth with a dog-specific toothpaste.
 Bathing with a suitable shampoo is only necessary when the dog becomes particularly dirty.

 Training